Aircraft Painter Sample Job Descriptions

 Typical duties and responsibilities

-• Using tools and paint remover solutions, remove old paint from aircraft body and spare parts
+• Using tools and paint remover solutions, remove old paint from the aircraft body and spare parts

 • Mix paint pigments to create desired colors